Worker Dynos, Background Jobs and Queueing

 Handling long-running work with background workers has many benefits.
 It avoids tying up your web dynos, preventing them from serving other requests, and keeps your site snappy.
 You can now monitor, control and scale the worker processes independently in response to site load.
 The user experience is also greatly improved when all requests are immediately served, even if only to indicate the current work progress.

-Cedar’s robust process support allows you to specify an application-specific process model which can include background workers retrieving and processing jobs from the work queue.
+Heroku allows you to specify an application-specific process model, which can include background workers retrieving and processing jobs from the work queue.
 Here’s an example Procfile for a Clojure application that has both a web process type and a process type for handling background jobs:

 If desired, the worker process type can have a name other than